18 March 2022

 1. Diversity, Equity and Inclusion driving good growth in online retail

-As retailers continue to build and scale their media capabilities, it’s important for media agencies, brands, and retailers to continue to work together to create a digital footprint that supports inclusive voices from diverse backgrounds, brand-appropriate environments, and high impact, non-disruptive placements.
-As more media investment flows into digital through online shopping channels, retailers’ commitments to Diversity, Equity, and Inclusion (DEI) agendas will be considered by brands and agencies with equal importance to other traditional media metrics.
-Using content and creative as a force for good by prioritizing representation is something you will see continue to be a priority this year and beyond.1
+As retailers continue to build and scale their media capabilities, it’s important for media agencies, brands and retailers to continue to work together to create a digital footprint that supports inclusive voices from diverse backgrounds, brand-appropriate environments and high impact, non-disruptive placements.
+As more media investment flows into digital through online shopping channels, retailers’ commitments to Diversity, Equity and Inclusion (DEI) agendas will be considered by brands and agencies with equal importance to other traditional media metrics.
+Using content and creative as a force for good by prioritising representation is something you will see continue to be a priority this year and beyond.1

 2. Customer expectations are evolving